pkhorram/Optimizing-SSD-Multi-Object-Detection-Algorithm/README.md

   - \*.ipynb - jupyter notebooks to visualize descent of loss, other evaluation metrics
   - \*.jpeg - plots of loss functions in different scenarios
   - pickles/ - pickle files for easy storing of data during cross validation (different learning rates, momentums etc.)
-  - pycache/ - .pyc files for Python interpreter to compile the source to
   - NOISE_PARAMS.pkl - Pickle file for noise parameters
   - nntools.py - class script for base classes to implement neural nets, evaluate performance, specify metrics etc.
-- devkit_path / -
-  - annotations_cache/ -
-    - annots.pkl - Pickle file for annotations
-  - results/ - result files for each class
-- eval/ -
-  - test1.txt - ground truth bbox vales and predictions for a selected portion of VOC dataset
-  - test1_Denoise.txt - ground truth bbox vales and predictions for a selected portion of the VOC dataset AFTER noising and denoising
-- layers/ -
+- architectures/-
-  - pycache/ - .pyc files for Python interpreter to compile the source to
+    - Network changes to the baseline model
+- layers/
   - functions/ -
-    - pycache/ - .pyc files for Python interpreter to compile the source to
     - init.py - import all files in pwd
     - detection.py - contains instances:
       - class Detect - enable decoding of location predictions of bboxes and apply NMS based on confidence values and threshold; restrict to tok_k output predictions to reduce noise in results quality (not actual image noise)